FK ONE

 Adapting the design language to an entry-level machine meant working smarter with what already existed.
 Rather than starting from scratch, we modified existing components from the Modular Collection to maintain visual continuity with the broader FK Irons lineup.
 This made the FK One feel like it belonged to the product family without carrying the cost structure of a flagship.
 The rounded form language was a deliberate departure from the chamfered precision-tool aesthetic of the Flux Max; approachable where that machine is authoritative, simplified where it is complex.

 The real engineering story was inside the housing.
 I led the effort to consolidate the internal architecture into a unified plastic sleeve that mounted both the PCB and motor as a single component.
 This reduced the part count, simplified assembly, and made the target price point achievable without cutting corners on build quality.
 The integrated battery followed the same logic: the motor housing doubles as the primary attachment point, keeping the stroke mechanism clean and the overall construction tight.
-When early development hit component shortages and tariff pressures that made an LCD screen impractical, we moved back to a membrane interface.
-This was an already proven and effective interface that is water-resistant and easy to use while the machine is wrapped in a protective barrier.
-What could have been a setback became a decision that made the machine more durable and faster to produce.

 Launch Your Career